 1. Top of YHAs UK list St Briavels

 You enter like King John himself, through a portcullis gate house and have to pop down some spiral stairways to get to the loo in the night (he may not have done this).

 The YHA staff put on treasure hunts and fascinating guided tours of the castle.
-One of the dorms in an old prison, with the orignal foot thick door and convict graftti from the 1600s.
-In the lounge, there is a huge wooden fireside wheel where the medieval dog (bit like a big hamster) would run, providing the medieval power supply for the spit roast.
+One of the dorms is an old prison, with the original foot thick door and convict graffiti from the 1600’s.
+In the lounge, there is a huge wooden fireside wheel where the castle dog (bit like a big hamster) would run, providing the medieval power supply for the spit roast.